 One of the missions of doctoral schools is to foster the acquisition of a broad scientific culture including knowledge of the international research framework.
 ED MathSTIC attaches particular importance to the European and international openness of its PhD students.
 Thus, apart from the other possibilities for financing international mobility projects, the ED MathSTIC Council decided to allocate an important part of its budget to support the international mobility projects of its PhD students.

-The third 2018-19 application campaign for ED MathSTIC outgoing mobility grants is launched.
+The last application campaign 2021 for ED MathSTIC outgoing mobility grants is launched.

 Other international mobility grants